Monte Paschi says knows nothing about NIT 10 billion euro offer

-MILAN NIT Holdings Limited has proposed a 10 billion euro (7.81 billion pound) investment in Italy's Monte dei Paschi (BMPS.MI), according to a statement from an Italian public relations firm on Monday, but a spokesman for the Italian bank said it had not received any proposal.
+MILAN NIT Holdings Limited has proposed a 10 billion euro investment in Italy's Monte dei Paschi (BMPS.MI), according to a statement from an Italian public relations firm on Monday, but a spokesman for the Italian bank said it had not received any proposal.

 The statement said the group, which its website says is a holding and portfolio company registered under Hong Kong law, sent its proposal through an Italian law firm in Florence.